Lymphedema and Edema

 The Blood System & Edema

+Our bodies have two systems to deal with body fluid: The blood circulatory system & The lymph circulatory system.
 The Blood System moves fluid into the tissues from the blood capillaries to bring oxygen and nutrition to the tissues.
+The fluid in this space is called interstitial fluid.
 90% of fluid moves out of the tissues by the blood system to remove waste products from the tissues and to be re-oxygenated.
 The other 10% of fluids is managed by the lymph system.
 When either system fails to function correctly, fluid accumulates in the interstitial spaces and swelling occurs.
 When the blood system is not working correctly, the swelling that results is called edema.
 Edema can result from:

 - Conditions that increase fluid pressure such as venous insufficiency, congestive heart failure, deep vein thrombosis, reflex sympathetic dystrophy